artursniegowski/FUN_PYTHON_PROJECTS/Caesar_Cipher/README.md

 In order to run the program you have to run the file main_project_Caesar_Cipher.py

 -----
+### ENCRYPTING
 example :
 option : encode
 message : hello Coders
 shift : 9
 THIS WILL RESULT IN : qnuux Lxmnab

+### DECRYPTING
 option : decode
 message : qnuux Lxmnab
 shift : 9
 THIS WILL RESULT IN : hello Coders